Soak Up Culture in Lisbon

 Get Outside The City

-If you are spending more than a few days in Lisbon, it is worth taking a day trip just outside the city to see a bit of the countryside and see one or two of the beautiful villages nearby.
+If you are spending more than a few days in the capital city, it is worth taking a day trip just outside the city to see a bit of the countryside and see one or two of the beautiful villages nearby.

 • Take a Train to Sintra

-This trip will be an amazing architectural experience from the moment you set foot in Rossio train station in Lisbon, an ornate and extravagant building designed by the famous architect José Luís Monteiro.
-The beautiful town of Sintra is just 45 minutes away from Lisbon and will take you back in time with its beautiful palaces and ancient streets.
+This trip will be an amazing architectural experience from the moment you set foot in Rossio train station in the capital city, an ornate and extravagant building designed by the famous architect José Luís Monteiro.
+The beautiful town of Sintra is just 45 minutes away and will take you back in time with its beautiful palaces and ancient streets.

 • Go to a Feira in Óbidos

-There are many companies offering tours to Óbidos from Lisbon, but the town is so close and so small, you can really go and explore on your own by taking one of the many buses leaving from Lisbon.
+There are many companies offering tours to Óbidos from Lisbon.
+But the town is so close and so small, you can really go and explore on your own by taking one of the many buses leaving from the city.
 This picturesque walled town is the original home of Ginjinha, so make sure to sample it while you are here. Óbidos is famous for its festival or feiras.
 The most famous feira is the Medieval Fair, running Thursday to Sunday from mid-July to early August and is a great way to step back in time into Portugal’s Medieval times.

 Drink Like a Local